North Port police investigating possible false crash report

 Reportedly, the vehicle was on its roof and the man was trapped inside it.

-North Port emergency personnel traveled around Interstate 75, checking all exit areas along with U.S. 41.
-At one point, they received assistance from Sarasota County and Charlotte County sheriff office helicopters to search the region.
+North Port emergency personnel traveled around Interstate 75, checking all exit areas and U.S. 41.
+At one point, they received assistance from Sarasota County and Charlotte County Sheriff’s Office helicopters to search the region.

 The man involved in the alleged crash is a suspect in a residential burglary outside the police’s jurisdiction, according to police spokesman Josh Taylor.